Elias700/MoneyTrack/README.md

+# titulo

+## descricao

+## instrucao de instalacao

+## instrucoes de uso

+### This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.